 Jura has one hotel, and it has a reasonable selection of whiskies, including several examples from the neighbouring distillery.

-For other services - you'll need to go to slay or the mainland
+You'll need to go to Islay or the mainland

 Islay Cycles 07760 196592